mfrachet/acodingdance/content/blog/react-sync-fetch/index.md

 Let's imagine that:

 - `ApiResource.read` will try to read its internal cache
-- If it exists, it returnes the value of the cache
+- If it exists, it returns the value of the cache
 - If not, it throw a `setCache` `function` to a parent
 - This parent will actually make the asynchronous operation of fetching
 - This parent will call the `function` is has received from the children and call it, setting implicitly the cache